VikramVenkatapathi/csci5409-term-assignment/README.md

 experience.

 ## Documentation
-The [Documentation](./Submission/) of the project contains the detailed description of my project.
+The [Documentation](./Submission/) of the project contains a detailed description of my project.